 How is it tested?

-The most common way is with a bone density test called a DXA.
-Although they are painless and accurate, they are costly and take
+The most common way is with a bone density test called a DEXA.
+Although they are painless and accurate, they are costly and take up to 20 minutes, scanning multiple parts of your body.

 You can watch an overview of the test here: